Quafadas/Whimsy/_posts/2024-10-03-Peering-Into-Panama.md

 What it can do, is fallback to it's slow (10x) path.

-Currently, knowing whether you're hitting the hardware accelerated path or not basically... means using JMH.
+Currently, knowing whether you're hitting the hardware accelerated path or not basically... means using JMH or reading the compiled artefacts.
+There are no warnings or diagnostics.
+Make no assumptions, benchmark carefully.

 ** This raises the question over whether the method _should_ be in the API?
 The answer is above my paygrade, but considering the implied lowest common hardware bound across all operators and the dimensional explosion of documentation, there isn't a good answer.
-I think this is a hard problem.
+Perhaps a consistent API surface is the best solution.Hard problem.

 ## Complex cases

 As soon as one moves beyond trivial algorithms, the "free lunch" drops off quite quickly.
+I tried (and failed) to achieve performance benefits on two "more complex" algorithms.
+In both cases I could write a "correct" implementation.
+Both cases bled 10x (i.e. 10x slower) than the simple loop.

 ### SIMD matrix slicing